 For a clean process, do not include any items to be taken by the customer that day under the same transaction as the special order.
 Ring those up separately.

-I reviewed the AWOR best practice.
-Why do I need to take a 100% deposit?

-Studies show that X% of customer special orders that get are started never get picked up, resulting in a potential and sizable profit loss.
-Taking a full deposit eliminates the financial risk on the part of the store, and facilitates a sense of urgency for the customer to pick the product up.

 Who do I contact with any further questions and support?

 For further details about the customer special orders, contact the Store Systems and Operations team: